columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

-from DAS) or a custom function with three parameters (`dataset_inst`, the order {external+order:py:class}`order.dataset.Dataset` object, `shift_inst`, the order {external+order:py:class}`order.shift.Shift` object and `dataset_key`, the key given in the info dictionary of the dataset when defining it (TODO: example of a dataset definition).
+from DAS) or a custom function with three parameters (`dataset_inst`, the order {external+order:py:class}`order.dataset.Dataset` object, `shift_inst`, the order {external+order:py:class}`order.shift.Shift` object and `dataset_key`, the key given in the info dictionary of the dataset when defining it as shown in the {ref}`Analysis, Campaign and Config section <analysis_campaign_config>`.
 From these parameters, the custom function should implement a way to create the list of LFNs (= the paths to the root files starting from `/store`) corresponding to this dataset and return this list.
 Two other auxiliary parameters can be changed, these are called `cfg.x.get_dataset_lfns_sandbox` and `cfg.x.get_dataset_lfns_remote_fs`. `get_dataset_lfns_sandbox`